tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 2 beers, and cinnamon pizza dough dessert.
 I had a Butterfinger ice cream bar at grocery store.

-Climb up Molas Pass was long, but the grade was constant and the weather perfect.
+The climb up Molas Pass was long, but the grade was constant and the weather perfect.
 I met an older couple at the pass who are hiking from Waterton to Durango.
 They camped next to me about 1 mile into Segment 25.